H-1b Visas for Professional Employees: Frequently Asked Questions (FAQ)

 The prevailing wage is the wage or salary that the U.S. Department of Labor estimates is the median, or most common wage, paid by employers within that state for a specific position, based upon the duties of the position and the qualifications of the applicant and according to the Bureau of Labor Statistics.

-Under the law AC21, an individual may extend his/her H-1b Visa beyond 6 years, for what is commonly known as the 7th year extension, so long as the individual has:
+Under the American Competitiveness in the Twenty First Century Act (AC21), an individual may extend his/her H-1b Visa beyond 6 years, for what is commonly known as the 7th year extension, so long as the individual has:

 1).
 An LCA (Labor Condition Application) filed prior to the beginning their 6th year on the H-1b Visa, and

 2).
 This LCA is pending, or if it has been approved, there is a related I-140 (employment residency petition) pending, or an I-140 approved related to the specific LCA that was filed before the 6th year of the H-1b Visa.

 5. How do I calculate when I will be entering my 6th year with an H-1B Visa?
 Does the time I traveled outside the U.S. count for calculating the time under an H-1B visa?

 In order to calculate whether or not an individual has actually started their 6th year under an H-1B visa, it must be determined whether the individual traveled outside the U.S. or was transferring their H-1b without working for the new company, since all of the this time can be deducted from the 6 years.
 For example, person A received an H-1b in January 2015, however, he has returned to his country for summer vacation for a total of 6 months during his 6 years under H-1b status.
 His 6th year would not begin until July of 2021 (as opposed to January 2021).

 6. What do I need to do if I want to change employers and I have H-1b Visa status?